linhnguyen-gt/bloc_small/README.md

 - Simplified BLoC pattern implementation using `flutter_bloc`
 - Easy-to-use reactive programming with Dart streams
 - Automatic resource management and disposal
-- Integration with GetIt for dependency injection
+- Integration with `GetIt` for dependency injection
 - Support for loading states and error handling
 - Streamlined state updates and event handling
 - Built-in support for asynchronous operations
-- Seamless integration with Freezed for immutable state and event classes
+- Seamless integration with `Freezed` for immutable state and event classes
+- Enhanced `ReactiveSubject` with powerful stream transformation methods

 ## Installation